 “Rail Activation Plan,” Exhibit G, means a plan that describes all activities required to activate the rail vehicles, equipment, facilities and systems for a new segment of Link.
 The plans will be developed by Sound Transit and may be developed on a segment by segment basis.

-“Rail Fleet Management Plan” means the FTA-required plan that describes the planned operations of the Link rail system and forms the basis for development of other documents related to operation and maintenance of the system, including the Operations Plan, Maintenance Management Plan, and the Baseline Cost estimate.
+“Rail Fleet Management Plan” means the FTA-required plan that describes the planned operations of Link and forms the basis for development of other documents related to operation and maintenance of the system, including the Operations Plan, Maintenance Management Plan, and the Baseline Cost estimate.
 The Plan also describes system alignment; facilities and equipment; projected ridership; speeds, travel time and headways; signaling systems; traction power; and operational safety and security, among other things.

 “Rail Division” means the organizational unit within the County’s Metro Transit Department that is responsible for the operation and maintenance of Link in accordance with this Agreement.